all

 Day 2 BRAČ (Milna) - HVAR 15NM

 Hvar town is situated in the middle of the south side of the island of Hvar.
-It is an ancient city of rich history, culture, architecture, and beautiful nature.
+It is an ancient city with a rich history, culture, architecture, and stunning natural beauty.
 “The St Tropez of Croatia”, Hvar Town is impossibly chic.
-Hvar is an island of elegance, culture, nightlife, fine dining, clear and clean sea, a place that simply must be visited.
+Hvar is an island of elegance, culture, nightlife, fine dining, and a clear, clean sea, a place that must be visited.

 On the nearby Pakleni Islands, you can find your oasis of peace in ACI Marina Palmižana or one of the anchorages.
 If you stay in Palmižana, the best way to get to the town of Hvar is to take a taxi boat.